google/docsy-example/content/en/docs/Guides/Mod.md

 Minecraft Forge:

-You must have version 28.1.70 - This is hte only version we support http://files.minecraftforge.net/ (Here you need to get the version of minecraft used for the server.)
+You must have version 28.1.70 - This is the only version we support http://files.minecraftforge.net/ (Here you need to get the version of minecraft used for the server.)

 Our Server Mod: